ivishalgandhi/mkdocs-sql/README.md

 # mkdocs-sql

-A MkDocs plugin for executing and displaying SQL queries in your documentation.
+A MkDocs plugin for executing and embedding output of SQL queries in your documentation.

 ## Features

-- Embed output SQL queries in your markdown files
+- Embed output of SQL queries in your markdown files
 - Support for SQLite databases
 - Display results as formatted tables
 - Error handling and display
 - Database configuration via mkdocs.yml
+- Live updates - changes to database reflect immediately in documentation
+- Toggle SQL queries on/off
+- Toggle between formatted and raw markdown views

 ## Installation